nataliecagno/Rutgers_Final_Project/README.md

 ## Machine Learning Model & Data Analysis
 ### Machine Learning Model phase 1
-- We decided that the best machine learning model for our analysis would be a logistic regression.
+- We concluded that the best machine learning model for our analysis would be a logistic regression.
 Because this data set provides all of the data and we were looking to see the likelihood of being adopted, a logistic regression was a perfect fit.
-- In this first phase of our machine learning model, we created a new column that calculated each dog's time spent in the shelter as of the data pull date.
-After having the number of days readily available, we then set conditions for adoptability where if the days in the shelter were under 1800, there was a high likelihood of being adopted and if the days were equal to or greater than 1800 there was a lower likelihood.
-- We then accounted for all null values and assessed the answer to be no if a value was not entered upon the dog's intake.
-- Next, we converted all variables to binary values.
-Because there were 277 breeds in the data set, we opted to assess the top 10 values and group all other breeds as 'Other'.
+- The first step in our process was to determine the likelihood the dog is going to be available for adoption.
+After calculating the number of days the dog has been in the shelter, we determined that if a dog has been there for longer than 1800 days (5 years) it will be available.
+On the contrary, if the dog has been their for less than 5 years, we concluded that the availability will be lower than that of an older dog.
-- Then we assigned the data to X and y values where a dog's adoptability was the y value and all other variables were part of the X value.
+- Then we assigned the data to X and y values where a dog's availability was the y value and all other variables were part of the X value.
-- After training the model, we found that there was 0.8476 accuracy.
-Meaning, that the model at present is able to correctly predict a dog's likliehood of being adopted 84.7% of the time.
+- After training the model, we found that there was 0.8286 accuracy.
+Meaning, that the model at present is able to correctly predict a dog's likelihood of being adopted 82.9% of the time.

-**For moore details on how we furthered our analysis**\
+**For more details on how we furthered our analysis**\
 [![](Resources/click.PNG)](https://github.com/nataliecagno/Rutgers_Final_Project/tree/Natalie)

 ## Presentation